Welcome Home: Navigating Your Puppy's Nutritional Journey

 Managing Diet and Digestion

-Changes in nutrition or introducing new foods might throw a puppy's digestive system into a loop.
+Changes in nutrition or the introduction of new foods might throw a puppy's digestive system into a loop.
 The best way to ease a puppy's digestive tract into new foods is to teach them gradually, mixing them with the old.
 Additionally, it is essential for your puppy's health that they constantly have access to clean water.

 Want To Own A